 ADC Forum also conducts the annual Future Summit which provides a collaborative framework for Australia’s established and emerging leaders to share ideas, exchange views and create defined outcomes to improve Australia’s future.
 The Future Summit Leadership Awards, held in conjunction with each Future Summit, recognises and supports the next generation of Australian leaders.
 In addition there is an ongoing leadership program that includes a range of networking opportunities, issues workshopping retreats and other activities generated by the participants.
 Future Summit 2009 was held on 18 and 19 May in Melbourne.

-ADC Forum also offers a range of other initiatives ranging from Boardroom briefings and Corporate/Government consultations such as the Canberra Connection, to high-profile one day summits focusing on critical issues such as: the 2005 National Infrastructure Summit; 2006 Energy and Minerals Business Council; 2007 Business Leaders Forum on Climate Change; 2008 Infrastructure 21; 2009 Philanthropy Summit; 2010 ADC Cities Summit.
+ADC Forum also offers a range of other initiatives ranging from Boardroom briefings and Corporate/Government consultations such as the Canberra Connection, to high-profile one day summits focusing on critical issues such as: the 2005 National Infrastructure Summit; 2006 Energy and Minerals Car Insurance Business Council; 2007 Business Leaders Forum on Climate Change; 2008 Infrastructure 21; 2009 Philanthropy Summit; 2010 ADC Cities Summit.
 ADC initiatives are renowned for their quality, the calibre of participants, and the frank and constructive sharing of views they engender.